 • Content Description: Campus Charitable Fund Drive 1920x1080 for all 16:9 Regions

-So when it comes to sharing content, is just providing 16:9 enough?
+When it comes to sharing content, is just providing 16:9 enough?
 While it is wise to be efficient in our work, it is a good idea to provide both 16:9 and 4:3 versions.
 While it is highly unlikely that a display will have a native resolution with a 4:3 aspect ratio, it is very likely that templates used for displays with a native resolution of 1920x1080px will have regions with a 4:3 aspect ratio.

 A 4:3 version of the content item above may appear as this: